andrasq/node-docs/github-actions.md

 ## with:

 Parameters to test with.
 Parameters can be hardcoded or can refer to entries in the matrix.
-A separate separate test is run for each parameter combination from the matrix (above we care about just the `node-version`, but we could add `os:` and others).
+A separate test is run for each parameter combination from the matrix (above we care about just the `node-version`, but we could add `os:` and others).
 The `node-version`, `os` and other names are special, they tells github what environment and tooling to install.